rickellis/AURIC/README.md

     $  auric -d package-name  # Download a package

-    $  auric -i package-name  # Install a package you downloaded from AUR
+    $  auric -i package-name  # Install a package.
+If a local package exists it will
+                              # install it.
+If it doesn't exist it hands off the task
+                              # to auric -d package-name then installs it

     $  auric -u package-name  # Check for updates on a specific package
     $  auric -u               # Check for updates on all packages